arnested/ssh2iterm2/README.md

 The glob pattern should follow Gos [path/filepath patterns](https://golang.org/pkg/path/filepath/#Match).

+## How to run

+Just run the binary without any arguments in whatever directory you like.

 ## The generated dynamic profile

 The generated dynamic profile has some features/caveats (they suit me